davidgraeff/braintree-payment-graphql-rs/readme.md

 3. Run the "braintree-queries" tool via `cargo run --bin braintree-queries` in that directory.
    The tool generates rust structs and methods to perform your queries in a type safe manner.
    Have a look at the `examples/` directory.

+## Cargo features

+* rustls-tls: Use rustls instead of native-tls (openssl on Linux).
+  If you want to compile this crate with [MUSL](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html), this is what you want.
+Don't forget to disable the default features with --no-default-features.

 ## How to get started